cmohnacs/OSCbar/README.md

 **Freq range:** 20 - 20k Hz.

-#### Callibration modes
+**Callibration modes:** Use octave walks to check the low-end response of your studio or listening room.

-Use octave walks to check the low-end response of your studio or listening room.
+Volume displayed dbFS.
+Maximum amplitude is determined by your device's interface.

 ## Technical
 The application uses ```sounddevice``` and ```rumps``` libraries.  ```oscillator.py``` is an oscillator class that can be implemented in other ```sounddevice``` applications.